-- E) Generally, Public Hearings, other than those of a quasi-judicial nature, shall be conducted in the following Order: - 1) Open the Public Hearing The Presiding Officer will announce the matter is set forth for a Public Hearing and will open the Public Hearing. - 1)2) Staff Presentation The Presiding Officer will announce the matter that is set forth for a Public Hearing, and if appropriate, ask the Staff to provide a short summary of the matter. - 2)3) Applicant Presentation The Presiding Officer will then ask the Applicant, or applicant's representative, to speak on their Application, if they so desire.
-The Presiding Officer may Applicant will have up to ten minutes to speak but the Presiding Officer may adjust set a the-time limit for the applicant. - 3) At the conclusion of the Staff Report and/or presentation by the Applicant, the Presiding Officer will open the Public Hearing for comments from the Public. - 4) Receive Public Comment At the conclusion of the Staff Presentation and Applicant Presentation, the Presiding Officer will invite members of the public for comments on the matter.
+- E) Generally, Public Hearings, other than those of a quasi-judicial nature, shall be conducted in the following Order: - 1) Open the Public Hearing The Presiding Officer will announce the matter is set forth for a Public Hearing and will open the Public Hearing. - 2) Staff Presentation The Presiding Officer will ask Staff to provide a short summary of the matter. - 3) Applicant Presentation The Presiding Officer will then ask the Applicant, or applicant's representative, to speak on their Application, if they so desire.
+The Presiding Officer may set a time limit for the applicant. - 4) Receive Public Comment At the conclusion of the Staff Presentation and Applicant Presentation, the Presiding Officer will invite members of the public for comments on the matter.
 Anyone wishing to speak to the Council during this time must complete a Speaker Card and submit it to the City Clerk prior to the meeting.
 The Presiding Officer may call to the audience for any additional speakers.
 Speaker comments are limited to three minutes per speaker.
-The Presiding Officer may adjust the time to speak on any given item, based on the number of speakers on any given item, or for other considerations. - 4)5) Close the Public Hearing After all public comments are heard, the Presiding Officer will close the Public Hearing, and may ask Staff or the Applicant to respond to the comments. - 5)6) The Presiding Officer may then call for a motion and second, if applicable and ask if Council wishes to discuss the issue.
-Council may then proceed to discuss the matter and may ask Staff or the Applicant to clarify any statements previously made. - 6)7) Upon the conclusion of discussion, the Presiding Officer will call for action on the motion.

-- 7)8) Exhibits, letters, petitions, and other documentary items presented or shown to the City Council on a Public Hearing Item become part of the record of the Public Hearing and a copy should also be submitted to the City Clerk. - 8)9) Any materials may be submitted electronically before the meeting to gyclerk@goodyearaz.gov or ten collated sets of written or graphic materials should be provided by the speaker prior to the commencement of the hearing to allow for distribution to the Public Body, key city staff, and a copy for the City Clerk to include in the public record of the hearing.
+The Presiding Officer may adjust the time to speak on any given item, based on the number of speakers or for other considerations. - 5) Close the Public Hearing After all public comments are heard, the Presiding Officer will close the Public Hearing, and may ask Staff or the Applicant to respond to the comments. - 6) The Presiding Officer may then call for a motion and second, if applicable and ask if Council wishes to discuss the issue.
+Council may then proceed to discuss the matter and may ask Staff or the Applicant to clarify any statements previously made. - 7) Upon the conclusion of discussion, the Presiding Officer will call for action on the motion. - 8) Exhibits, letters, petitions, and other documentary items presented or shown to the City Council on a Public Hearing Item become part of the record of the Public Hearing and a copy should also be submitted to the City Clerk. - 9) Any materials may be submitted electronically before the meeting to gyclerk@goodyearaz.gov or ten collated sets of written or graphic materials should be provided by the speaker prior to the commencement of the hearing to allow for distribution to the Public Body, key city staff, and a copy for the City Clerk to include in the public record of the hearing.
 Reduced copies (8 1⁄2" X 11") of large graphic exhibits should be provided as part of the sets of materials for distribution as provided above.
-(Materials will be provided to the City Council (7), City Attorney (1), City Manager (1), and City Clerk (1)) - 9)10) This requirement may be waived for signed petitions submitted by neighborhoods or other citizen groups, although these groups are required to present the originals to the City Clerk for the Record, and are encouraged to provide copies as set forth above. - P) Questions or comments from the public shall be limited to the subject under consideration.
-Depending upon the extent of the Agenda, and the number of persons desiring to speak on an Issue, the Presiding Officer may, at the beginning of the hearing limit testimony, but in no event to less than three minutes per individual.
-Upon approval of the City Council, persons may be allowed to speak longer than three minutes.
-Council may ask the individual speaker questions, and the speaker may respond. - G)F) Quasi-judicial hearings shall be conducted in accordance with the principles of due process, and the City Attorney shall advise the City Council in this regard.
+(Materials will be provided to the City Council (7), City Attorney (1), City Manager (1), and City Clerk (1)) - 10) This requirement may be waived for signed petitions submitted by neighborhoods or other citizen groups, although these groups are required to present the originals to the City Clerk for the Record, and are encouraged to provide copies as set forth above.

+F) Quasi-judicial hearings shall be conducted in accordance with the principles of due process, and the City Attorney shall advise the City Council in this regard.